adeept/Adeept_RaspTank/README.md

-## The RaspTank has been upgraded, and this version is now discontinued.
+## The RaspTank has been upgraded and this version is now discontinued.
 This code repository is only applicable to the RaspTank equipped with the green expansion board.

 ## If your RaspTank is equipped with a purple expansion board, do not use this code.